 Child custody and visitation orders are listed on form DV-140 or another attached form.
-If the judge made these orders, look at items (13) and (14) of this order to see if the judge granted an exception for brief and peaceful contact with the person in (1) as needed to follow court-ordered visits.
+If the judge made these orders, look at (15) and (16) of this order to see if the judge granted an exception for brief and peaceful contact with the person in (1) as needed to follow court-ordered visits.
 Contact by the person in (2) that is not brief and peaceful is a violation of this order.